didmethods/public/README.md

-# public
+# DID Methods

-A list of all known DID method specs.
-Our intent is to include all serious specs for all method names and let the reader determine which ones to implement.
-Specs might conflict.
+Our policy is to list all serious specs for each method name, and let the reader determine which ones to implement.
+Specs might conflict, because DIDs are decentralized.
 Caveat emptor.
 Submit changes via PR.

 Name|Specification
 ----|:-----------------